 Every business owner and manager knows first-hand how truly hard it is to find the right employees.
 Once you find a good one, you want to do everything possible to keep them because finding new employees takes considerable time, resources, and effort.

 One of the top reasons employees quit is because of scheduling issues, and understandably so.
 It can be stressful enough as it is juggling home life and work-life when you have a good schedule, let alone when you do not.

-On the opposite side of the spectrum, scheduling is one of the things that most managers and business owners dread, especially if it is in a larger company.
+On the opposite side of the spectrum, cloud based employee scheduling software is one of the things that most managers and business owners dread, especially if it is in a larger company.
 There are so many moving parts to workforce management, and trying to migrate from one system to another is time-consuming, especially if you have to revert back by the end.

 However, this is one issue that management cannot afford to just ignore and hope for the best.
 For any business to run effectively and profitably, a well-managed schedule is absolutely vital.

 Keeping your employees happy with their schedules while also running your business effectively can be a juggling act, but it can be done.
 Using management software instead of manual scheduling can streamline the scheduling process – making staff scheduling easy, efficient, and less costly.

 Problem: No Official Schedule

 A business’s scheduling needs can vary over the years as the business evolves or grows.
 While a hand-written schedule on a notecard may have been sufficient for a brand-new business with two employees, it is no longer adequate now that the business has fifty employees and multiple departments and has to dodge scheduling conflicts.

 Solution: Use Scheduling Software